Skip to Content Top

 Fathers are not automatically entitled to 50-50 custody or any custody order in California.
 Likewise, nothing in the family code automatically grants custody to fathers solely because they are fathers.
 The standard the California court uses during a divorce is the child’s best interest.

-What Are The Different Types of Child Custody in California?
+Types of Child Custody in California

 There are two types of child custody in California: physical custody and legal custody.
 Physical custody refers to where the child will live, while legal custody refers to who will have decision-making power over the child’s welfare.
+This entails decision-making in education, healthcare, and religious upbringing.
 A parent can have sole physical custody, sole legal custody, or joint physical and legal custody.

-What Age Can a Child Choose Which Parent to Live With in California?
+At What Age Can a Child Choose Which Parent to Live With in California?

 In California, a child must be at least 14 years old to be considered "of sufficient age" to express a preference.
-A judge can allow a child to state their preference in court if they are at least 14.
-However, the judge can conclude that it’s not in the child’s best interests to do so.
+While the preference of children under 14 may be considered if they demonstrate sufficient maturity, the court retains the responsibility to ensure that the child’s choice won’t interfere with their well-being.

 In making a custody determination, the Irvine court will consider a variety of family law factors, including the child’s age, health, and emotional needs.
 The court will also take into account the parenting skills of each parent and each family’s schedule and lifestyle.
 Ultimately, the court’s goal is to make a decision that is in the best interests of the child.
 Speak with a child custody lawyer in Irvine to explore your options further.